 Though the ‘Onboarding Tracker’ can be an effective solution for smaller companies onboarding 1 – 2 hires per month, these typically reach breaking point at 5 hires per month as the onboarding activities you’re tracking take you to column “AN” of the Google Sheet.

-Prone to error and continued fixing
+1. They are prone to error and continued fixing

 Hardcodes create big problems in these spreadsheets, so someone who is proficient in Excel is usually required to build in some ‘SUM’ formulas and provide better visibility.
 But these quickly find breaking point, requiring constant involvement to get them fixed.